 High School or College Students

 Are you a high school or college student thinking about becoming a pharmacist?
-You'll need to earn your Doctor of Pharmacy (PharmD) first.
+You'll need to earn your Doctor of Pharmacy (PharmD) degree first.
 Read on to learn about the specific steps you’ll need to take.

 APPLY TO PHARMACY SCHOOL